jtonyortiz/jtonyortiz/README.md

-- 🔭 I’m currently working on: RESTful Spring API Development
+- 🔭 I’m currently working on: Snowflake Data Cloud, Data Warehousing Development
-- 🌱 I’m currently learning: Data Engineering on GCP (Google Cloud Platform), NLP, ML Algorithms
+- 🌱 I’m currently learning: AWS SageMaker, ML Algorithms, Systems Programming with Rust
 - 👯 I’m looking to collaborate on: Open-Source Projects
 - 🤔 I’m looking for help with: Networking with other Developers
 - 💬 Ask me about: Experience & Mentorship